taylor-swanson/gensample/docs/README.md

 ## Configuration

+The configuration is used to drive the tool and generate sample data.

 - `emitter` The [emitter](emitters.md) configuration.
 - `output` The [output](outputs.md) configuration.
 - `fields` The fields to be used for data generation.
 Each field contains a [generator](generators.md) configuration.
 - `interval`: How often to send records.
-Omit for one-shot.
+Omit or set to zero for one-shot.
 - `records`: The number of records to send each interval.

 ```yaml